 A few views of the old and venerable house on the seafront in Millport.

 Now used as a library and containing the Museum of the Cumbraes, council offices,

-a GP surgery, a popular café, with rooms for community use, as well as a
+a GP surgery, a popular cafe and rooms for community use, as well as an indoor model

-model

-railway and some very nice gardens in front.
+railway and at the front outside some very nice gardens.

 The sunken garden was designed in around 1908 by Robert Weir Schultz.

 The grounds are often used for festivals, the Country & Western one

 being a popular event, but also car rallies (of the vintage/classic car variety).